-- Mental guardian or committee for an incompetent individual (appointed pursuant to Article 81); - ✓ Parent or guardian of a minor (<18 yrs); - ✓ Distributee of a deceased person for whom no personal representative was appointed; - ✓ Attorney holding a power of attorney that explicitly allows access to patient information.

-Certain documentation must be provided to ensure personal representative has appropriate authority.
+- Legal guardian or committee for an incompetent individual (appointed pursuant to Article 81); - ✓ Parent or guardian of a minor (<18 yrs); - Distributee of a deceased person for whom no personal representative was appointed; - Attorney holding a power of attorney that explicitly allows access to patient information. - ✓ A Surrogate as determined by the Family Health Care Decisions Act (FHCDA) including, in highest priority order: - Spouse or domestic partner; - Adult son or daughter; - o Parent; - Adult brother or sister; - Close friend or relative; - Attending physician authorized to act in lieu of a suitable Surrogate; - Certain documentation must be provided to ensure personal representative has appropriate authority.